-- High school diploma or a recognized equivalent such as the GED is required for admittance. - Applicants are informed of their acceptance status within 15 days after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
+- A standard high school diploma or a recognized equivalent, such as the GED, is required for admittance to all programs offered at Altierus Career College. - Applicants are informed of their acceptance after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
 Students are responsible for meeting the requirements of the catalog in effect at the time of enrollment. - Re-entry students are subject to all program requirements, policies, and procedures as stated in the school catalog in effect at the time of re-entry.
 All re-entering students must sign a new enrollment agreement.